The Lens platform is built on the principles of distributed architecture. Some of the highlights of the platform are:

 The data lake is a storage repository that holds a vast amount of raw data/enriched data until it is needed.
 The raw, minimally-processed data from Accumulo is copied to S3, which is the data lake of choice for the Lens platform.
 AWS Sagemaker then uses this data for ML workflows.

-Based on the sharpness and the level of cleansing, data is classified into the following categories in
+Based on the sharpness and the level of cleansing, data is classified into the following

 the data lake using Databricks Delta Lake: